History of Belgium: Resistance

-Resistance against the German occupiers of Belgium can be seen at all levels and from all quarters of the political spectrum, but was highly fragmented.
-The Government in Exile dealt with resistance collectively under the name Armée Secrète, however this was just a broad name for the many resistance organisations which existed.
-Some organisations were very left-wing, like the Communist Front de l'Indépendance, but there was also a far-right resistance movement, the Légion Belge which comprised dissident Rexists.
-However, there were also other groups like Groupe G which had no obvious political affiliation.
+Resistance against the German occupiers can be seen at all levels, but was highly fragmented.
+Some organisations were very left-wing, like the Communist Front de l'Indépendance, but there was also a far-right resistance movement, the Légion Belge which comprised dissident Rexists, and other groups like Groupe G had no obvious political affiliation.

 Resistance to the occupiers chiefly came in the form of helping allied airmen escape, and numerous lines were set up to organise this, for instance the Comet line which evacuated an estimated 14,000 allied airmen to Gibraltar.
-Sabotage was also used, and Group G's activities alone are estimated to have cost the Nazis 20 million man-hours of labor to repair damages done.
-The resistance were also instrumental in saving Jews and Roma from deportation to death camps, for instance the attack on the Twentieth convoy to Auschwitz Death Camp.
+Sabotage was also used, and Group G's activities alone are estimated to have cost the Nazis 20 million man-hours of labor to repair damages.
+The resistance were also instrumental in saving Jews and Roma from deportation, for instance the attack on the Twentieth convoy.
 There was also significant low-level resistance, for instance in June 1941, the City Council of Brussels refused to distribute Stars of David badges.
-Many Belgians also hid Jews and political dissidents during the occupation, with one estimate putting the number at some 20,000 people.
+Many Belgians also hid Jews and political dissidents during the occupation, with one estimate putting the number at 20,000.